ashayp22/3d-epicycles/README.md

 ![](img/example.gif)

 This is the code for https://3d-epicycles.ashayp.com/.

-I created this website because I wanted to extend the many Fourier Transform + Epicycle examples I saw online to 3 Dimensions.
+I created this website because I wanted to extend the Fourier Transform + Epicycle examples I saw online to 3 Dimensions.
+Now, you can draw any 3D object using a bunch of rotating circles, from simple objects like cubes to complex objects like ice cream cones!

 The site has the following functionality: